Newcastle Airport (New South Wales): Expansion

 In July 2022, Newcastle Airport announced its interest to begin direct flights to Singapore.

 In April 2023, the Commonwealth Bank announced its support for the upgrades.

 When completed, the upgrade will have new retail and duty-free stores and possibly airport lounges.
 Newcastle Airport intends to have direct flights to Malaysia, the Pacific Islands, New Zealand, Singapore, as well as direct domestic flights to destinations such as Hobart, Launceston and Perth.
 It intends to restart flights to Auckland as well.

 On 21 October 2025, Jetstar launched non-stop flight to Denpasar using Airbus A321LR aircraft.
 This marks the establishment of scheduled international flights served from Newcastle Airport after its designation as an international airport.
+In March 2026, Jetstar extended its Denpasar services to Singapore.